A Reciprocity Result for Projective Indecomposable Modules of Cellular Algebras and BGG Algebras: Applications to algebraic groups and their Schur algebras

+We enumerate the alcoves in the dominant chamber of $A_2$ as in Figure \ref{sl3label}.
 The structure of the Weyl modules for $p\geq 5$ is well known (see for example \cite{DS} and \cite{ron}), and easily calculated by hyperalgebra calculations (which in this case are well within the range of GAP).
 We have that: